Ranked results

 Show ranking detailsHide ranking detailsWhy #1 ranks here + 2 source facts

-Why it ranks here Habit of Living ranks #1 because it is the best fit for what OTs often need between visits: a simple way for clients to reflect, set goals, practice coping skills, and build routines in daily life.
-It is not trying to replace therapy.
-It gives clients a practical place to keep practicing after the session ends.
+Why we ranked it here Habit of Living ranks #1 because it is the clearest match for what OTs often need between visits: a simple way for clients to reflect, set goals, practice coping skills, and build routines in daily life.
+Its focus on practical carryover gives clients a place to keep practicing after the session ends, while therapy, diagnosis, crisis care, and safety decisions remain with qualified professionals.

 - OT fit